jellebosscher/TH3_jelle_bosscher/README.md

 uv run python src/app.py
 ```

+> Note: First time may take a while.

 ## Implementation overview

 The codebase is structured into several classes to represent the different components of the brick wall building process: